 Mercury: Tube ticket

-It's small but in 1992, people using the Tube needed to buy small printed tickets.
+It's small but in 1992, people using the Tube needed to buy printed paper tickets.
 HHCL suggested to TFL that the reverse might be used as advertising space.
 They said yes and we created this for Mercury.
 A first.